Learning Latent Energy-Based Models via Interacting Particle Langevin Dynamics: EXPERIMENTS

 \subsection{Synthetic datasets}

-We evaluate \gls*{iplebm} on a synthetic rotated Swiss roll dataset.
-More precisely, we generate a Swiss roll in a 2-dimensional latent space $\mathbb{R}^2$ and then map it to the ambient space through an orthogonal transformation $T : \mathbb{R}^2 \to \mathbb{R}^2$. (for details see App.~\ref{app:synthetic-experiment-details})
+We evaluate \gls*{iplebm} on three synthetic datasets: rotated Swiss roll, rotated Half-moons and rescaled Circle.
+More precisely, we generate a Swiss roll/Half-moons/Circle in a 2-dimensional latent space $\mathbb{R}^2$ and then map it to the ambient space through an orthogonal transformation $T : \mathbb{R}^2 \to \mathbb{R}^2$ (for Swiss roll and Half-moons) or linear transformation $T : \mathbb{R}^2 \to \mathbb{R}^2$ for the Circle (for details see \Cref{app:synthetic-experiment-details}).